Normal Brain MRI Is The Gold Standard In Diagnosing Strokes

 There are several forms of stroke, each with its own prognosis and therapy.
 Ischemic stroke is the most frequent form of stroke, which happens when a blood clot stops an artery in the brain.
 Ischemic stroke can be treated with clot-busting medications or surgical removal of the clot.

 The other main type of stroke is hemorrhagic stroke, which occurs when a blood vessel in the brain bursts and bleeds.
 Hemorrhagic strokes are more difficult to treat and often require surgery to repair the damaged blood vessel.

 A normal brain MRI is the best approach to identify a stroke since it can indicate which parts of the brain have been impacted.
 This is significant because it can assist doctors in determining what sort of treatment is required.
 It can also help them assess whether a clot or bleeding caused the stroke.

 Normal Brain MRI vs MS

-A normal brain MRI is the gold standard in stroke diagnosis because it can show whether there is a blockage in the arteries, which is a common cause of stroke.
-It can also show if there is bleeding in the brain, which can also be a cause of stroke.
+A normal brain MRI is the gold standard in stroke diagnosis because it may detect artery blockages, which are a major cause of stroke.
+It can also detect brain hemorrhage, which can also be a cause of stroke.

-Multiple sclerosis, or MS, is a disease of the central nervous system.
-It is an autoimmune disease, which means that the body’s immune system attacks healthy tissue.
-In MS, the immune system attacks the myelin sheath, which is the protective covering around nerve cells.
-This attack causes inflammation and damages the myelin sheath.
-This damage disrupts communication between the nerves and the brain, and can eventually lead to paralysis.
+Multiple sclerosis, or MS, is a central nervous system disease.
+It is an autoimmune illness, which means the immune system of the body assaults healthy tissue.
+The immune system destroys the myelin sheath, the protective coating that surrounds nerve cells, in MS. This assault produces inflammation and myelin sheath destruction.
+This injury affects nerve-to-brain transmission and can eventually lead to paralysis.

 Normal Brain MRI but Abnormal EEG